 When that happens, cortisol turns on its axis and quits being anti-inflammatory.
-Instead it causes inflammation right across the body.
-It is also cortisol that creates the glucose rich environment and makes the sugars easier for our brains to absorb.
-Its job is to make substances more readily available for tissue repair so the more worn down we get by the stress, the harder it has to work to provide these and we can see how this inflammatory state begins to self perpetuate.
+Instead, it causes inflammation right across the body.
+Also, cortisol creates a glucose-rich environment and makes the sugars easier for our brains to absorb.
+Its job is to make substances more readily available for tissue repair, so the more worn down we get by the stress, the harder it has to work to provide these, and we can see how this inflammatory state begins to self-perpetuate.

-Working in tandem with the amygdala, the VMPFC acts a little like the rational mind.
+Working in tandem with the amygdala, the VMPFC acts like the rational mind.

-The job of the VMPFC is to remind him that it’s unlikely the tiger is under the bed because someone clubbed him to death yesterday, and you all ate him, and anyway how would he get past all those dusty suitcases under there, anyway?
+The job of the VMPFC is to remind him that it’s unlikely the tiger is under the bed because someone clubbed him to death yesterday, and you all ate him, and anyway, how would he get past all those dusty suitcases under there?

-At all times, the VMPFC is the calming voice, saying “shhh….stop worrying, everything is fine.”
+At all times, the VMPFC is the calming voice, saying, “shh….stop worrying, everything is fine.”

-Problem is, the VMPFC knows when there are battles it can't win, and eventually if the amygdala is too highly strung, it just stops trying and goes off to read the paper.
+The problem is that the VMPFC knows when there are battles it can't win, and eventually, if the amygdala is too highly strung, it stops trying and reads the paper.

 How Does Stress Affect The Body’s Hormonal Balance

 We spoke earlier about how the digestive system responds.
-Perhaps the most important element is how cortisol then generates Natural Killer Cells that then chip away at the liver, gradually killing off liver cells.
+But, perhaps the most critical element is how cortisol generates Natural Killer Cells that chip away at the liver, gradually killing off liver cells.

-The liver is the foreman of the body, in charge of all detoxification, all enzyme manufacture and storage.
-When the liver starts to wane, we can expect to see difficulties right across the body.
+The liver is the foreman of the body, in charge of all detoxification, all enzyme manufacture, and storage.
+Therefore, when the liver starts to wane, we can expect difficulties across the body.

 Where is The Door In?

-And actually, if your answer to that was no, that probably tells you a lot about the very place that might be the problem.
-All that aside though, let’s think about how essential oils can intervene in the process.
+And, if your answer to that was no, that probably tells you a lot about the very place that might be the problem.
+All that aside, though, let’s think about how essential oils can intervene in the process.